Body Painting FAQs

 A. Often poses are selected before a painting.
 If a pose is not selected before the painting, Rose highly recommends practicing different poses before the shoot.
 Have fun with it!
 Practice by taking selfies and videos of yourself, and googling models and images that you admire and inspire you!
 Practice and have fun!

-Q. I have a boyfriend, friend or husband I'd like to bring to the shoot for moral support, is this okay?
+Q. I have a boyfriend, girlfriend, friend, wife or husband I'd like to bring to the shoot for moral support, is this okay?

 A. Well, think of coming to painting day as if you were going to a hair salon to get your hair done.
 Would you want your partner sitting, watching you while you got your hair done?
 Probably not.
 This time is for you.
 Its your day.
 Although its understandable to want someone to come with you, Rose recommends against it.